AdobeDocs/experience-manager-64.de-DE/help/sites-developing/customizing-content-fragment-models.md

       This node contains all the data types currently supported in the model editor.
 For more information on how to configure the data types, see [Customizing Data Types for Content Fragment Models](/help/sites-developing/customizing-content-fragment-model-data-types.md).
       -->

-   * Alle gerenderten Datentypen haben zwei Skript-Tags, die nach der Instanziierung die Ansicht (die auf der linken Seite gerenderte Komponente) und die Registerkarte **Eigenschaften** bilden, die die Eigenschaften definiert, die ein Benutzer für eine bestimmte Komponente definieren kann.
+   * Alle gerenderten Datentypen haben zwei Skript-Tags, die bei Instanziierung die Ansicht (die auf der linken Seite gerenderte Komponente) und die Registerkarte &quot; **Eigenschaften** &quot;bilden, auf der die Eigenschaften definiert werden, die ein Benutzer für eine bestimmte Komponente definieren kann.

 >[!CAUTION]
 >
->You ***must*** not change anything in the `/libs` path.
+>Sie dürfen ***keinerlei*** Änderungen im Pfad `/libs` vornehmen.
 >
 >This is because the content of `/libs` is overwritten the next time you upgrade your instance (and may be overwritten when you apply either a hotfix or feature pack).